The Guide

 • At Year 7, the gap between the most and least expensive school is $18,462, JIS at $35,685 versus NZ School Jakarta at $17,223

-• Fee schedules at all the top schools are published and transparent on their websites.
-Some are set out more clearly than others, but the information is available
+• Fee schedules at all the top schools are published on their websites, some more clearly than others

 • Total annual fees include tuition plus all mandatory recurring charges (capital levies, development fees).
 One-time enrolment fees are listed separately